“When we designed the perfect apartments, we considered the well-being of our residents.”

 Green spaces produce healthier babies.

 I’m not talking about human infants spawning from the roots of an old oak tree like something out of Celtic folklore.
 I refer to the findings of a recent study from Vancouver (hat tip to reader Wenchypoo for alerting me to it).
-Pregnant women in neighborhoods with ample amounts of grass, trees, and leafy vegetation gave birth to healthier babies than women in neighborhoods with less greenery.
-Even after researchers controlled for variables that also affect health at birth like neighborhood walkability, air and noise pollution, and income level, the association held firm.
+Pregnant women in neighborhoods with ample amounts of grass, trees, and leafy vegetation gave birth to healthier babies than women in neighborhoods with less greenery, even after researchers controlled for variables that also affect health at birth like neighborhood walkability, air and noise pollution, and income level, the association held firm.
 This study doesn’t confirm causality, but it’s certainly suggestive.
-And another study supports it, finding that urban green space was linked to lower rates of neonatal mortality.
+And another study supports it, finding that urban green space was linked to lower neonatal mortality rates.

 Green spaces reduce air pollution.